dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/ide-glossary.md

 Below the Git Actions Button, all changes to files since the last commit will be listed in the **Changes** section.
 Clicking on any change will open the Git Diff View of the selected file, allowing the user to see the inline changes.

 #### File Explorer

 The File Explorer shows the filetree of your repository.
 You can:
 * Click on any file in the filetree to open the file in the File Editor.
 * Click and drag files between directories to move files.
 * Right click a file to access the sub-menu options like copy file name, copy as `ref`, rename, delete, and more.

+These actions require that the user is not in `read-only` mode, which generally happens when the user is viewing the default branch.

 <Lightbox src="/img/docs/dbt-cloud/cloud-ide/ide-file-explorer-menu.jpg" width="30%" title="Right click files to access sub-menu options"/>